 Locals take pride in calling the city “Umm Al-Dunya“, Mother of the World.

-Cairo is going to reward you with its urban beauty and unique energy once you step on the mystique land!
+Cairo City Tour is going to reward you with its urban beauty and unique energy once you step on the mystique land!

 This coastal hub, Alexandria, was founded by Alexander the Great and has gone through the gauntlet over its nearly 2,500-year history.